-Subtask 2.1 Metropolitan Transportation Improvement Program (MTIP); Annual Projects Listing

-FHWA MPO Planning Funds \$15,000
+Subtask 2.1 Metropolitan Transportation Improvement Program (MTIP); Annual Projects Listing Work Task Budget: \$92,787 FHWA MPO Planning Funds \$82,371 FTA 5303 Metropolitan Planning Funds, \$8,000 RVMPO Dues, \$1,500 In-Kind Match, \$916

-Maintenance of the 2015-18 MTIP, and initial development of the 2018- 2021 MTIP are the main elements in this task.
-Also, staff will develop and publish the Annual Listing of Obligated Projects that meets MAP-21 requirements for all metropolitan planning organizations to report annually on funds obligated by FHWA and FTA.
+Maintenance of the 2015-18 MTIP, and development of the 2018- 2021 MTIP are the main elements in this task.
+Also, staff will develop and publish the Annual Listing of Obligated Projects that meets FAST Act requirements for all metropolitan planning organizations to report annually on funds obligated by FHWA and FTA.
 The purpose is to further transparency of the federal government's role in transportation.
 RVMPO coordinates with member jurisdictions and state and federal agencies to keep the program current and develop the annual obligations report.
 MTIP amendments generally are initiated by sponsoring agencies.
 Amendments are reviewed by the public and the TAC and PAC.
 The advisory committees forward recommendations to the Policy Committee, which is responsible for approving the MTIP and any changes to it (beyond minor, "administrative modifications," which RVMPO manager is authorized to make under 23 CFR 450 to address project changes such as phase costs and minor shifts in fund sources).
 All amendments are forwarded to the ODOT STIP coordinator.
 RVMPO coordinates the amendment process so member jurisdictions will be aware of the progress of projects.
 Example of instances that trigger the amendment process include re-scheduling CMAQ and STP projects, Federal Transit Administration fund changes, and project costs or other scheduling changes.

 In some instances, MTIP amendments can trigger requirements for a new air quality conformity determination.
 Conformity activities will be determined through interagency consultation conducted by RVMPO (see Task 2.2: Air Quality Conformity for details).
 Consultation occurs on all full MTIP amendments.
+Full amendments require a public hearing with 21-day public notice and Policy Committee approval.

 Adoption of the 2018-2021 MTIP is determined by ODOT's STIP cycle.
-Currently, the anticipated deadline for MTIP projects to the 2018-21 STIP is August 2017.
+Currently, the anticipated deadline for MTIP projects to the 2018-21 STIP is August 2016.
 Any necessary amendments to the 2038 RTP are addressed in Subtask 3.2.

 - Amended/Updated 2015-2018 MTIP

-- Initial development of 2018-2021 MTIP
+- development and adoption of 2018-2021 MTIP

 - Annual Listing and Status of Federally-funded projects published on the RVMPO website